Vector Embeddings: The Foundation of Data Representation

 Pre-trained models

 Pre-trained models are models that have been created to solve a general problem that can be used as is or as a starting point to solve complex, finite problems.
 There are many examples of pre-trained models available for different types of data.
 BERT, Word2Vec, and ELMo are some of the many models available for text data.
 These models have been trained in very large datasets and transform words, sentences, and entire paragraphs and documents into vector embeddings.
-But pre-trained models are not limited to text data, image and audio data have a number of pretrained models generally available as well.
+But pre-trained models are not limited to text data.
+Image and audio data have some pre-trained models generally available as well.
 Models like Inception which used a convolutional neural networks (CNNs) model and Dall-E 2 which used a diffusion model.

 On-Demand Webinar: Vector Similarity Search in Apache Cassandra®